AliParky/titanic/README.md

 ## Requirements

 The following Python libraries are required to run the analysis:
-- pandas
+- pandas: For data manipulation and analysis
-- seaborn
+- seaborn & matplotlib: For data visualization
-- matplotlib
-- scikit-learn
-- joblib
+- scikit-learn: For machine learning algorithms and evaluation
+- joblib: For model serialization

 ## Installation
 To set up and run the analysis on your local machine, follow these steps: